research-library/biotech/notes.md

 ### 3.3 Bioorthogonal Chemistry for In Vivo Cellular Intervention

-Bioorthogonal reactions (click chemistry and related approaches) enable selective chemical transformations inside living systems without interfering with native biochemistry [Kolb et al., 2001; Scinto et al., 2021].
+Bioorthogonal reactions enable selective chemical transformations inside living systems without interfering with native biochemistry.
+The conceptual foundation was laid by click chemistry [Kolb et al., 2001] and extended to biological contexts by Bertozzi's development of bioorthogonal ligation reactions in living organisms [Scinto et al., 2021].

 **Design targets:**

 - **Targeted drug activation.** Prodrugs equipped with bioorthogonal handles can be activated only in cells pre-labeled with a complementary reactive group.
 This creates a two-step targeting system with spatial precision at the cellular level [Mitry et al., 2023].

-- **In situ assembly of therapeutic structures.** Bioorthogonal reactions could assemble functional nanomaterials or polymer scaffolds directly inside target cells, avoiding the challenge of delivering pre-formed structures across cell membranes.
+- **In situ assembly of therapeutic structures.** In principle, bioorthogonal reactions could assemble functional nanomaterials or polymer scaffolds directly inside target cells, avoiding the challenge of delivering pre-formed structures across cell membranes.
+This concept is largely speculative at present; demonstrated bioorthogonal reactions in vivo typically involve small-molecule modifications rather than large-scale structural assembly.
+Significant hurdles include reaction kinetics at low intracellular concentrations, cytotoxicity of reactive intermediates, and achieving sufficient yields for functional structures.

 - **Metabolic labeling for diagnostics.** Modified sugars, amino acids, or lipids that incorporate bioorthogonal handles into cell-surface glycans or intracellular proteins enable non-invasive tracking of cellular health and disease progression.